 Above is a picture of the M100 the amazing water purifying filter that will bring 40,000 gallons of clean and safe water a day to villages in this East African country (one of the three most dangerous in the world).

 “There were only five movements of Muslims to Christianity prior to the 20th century.
 But in just the first 12 years of the 21st century, we can document 69 movements of Muslims to faith and baptism in Christ Jesus.
 Several of these contemporary movements number in the tens of thousands.” - David Garrison, Church Historian

-From it’s inception, The Flow has felt called to support Muslim refugees and to be a witness about Jesus’ grace, mercy and love.
-We currently partner with a mission work that has just begun in Athens and Thessaloniki, Greece.
+From our inception, The Flow has felt called to support Muslim refugees and to be a witness about Jesus’ grace, mercy, and love.
+We currently partner with U.S. and local mission workers in Thessaloniki, Greece.
 These missionaries are developing relationships with Muslim refugees who have flocked to Greece to escape unimaginable situations.
 As only God can, He is working through them to support individuals and families, and to draw people to Him.
 These new disciples often travel to Europe for employment, and are being developed and mentored to be disciple-makers in their new homes.